Al Soor Specialist Clinic

 • You may feel mentally foggy or easily distracted.

-• Making everyday decisions (like what to eat or wear) can feel overwhelming.
+• Making everyday decisions, such as what to eat or wear, can feel overwhelming.

 • Ask yourself: Am I having trouble focusing, reading, or remembering things?